Home

 ONLY 1,000 KUMEYAAY INDIANS SURVIVED THE 1800s

-The TREATY OF SANTA YSABEL 1852 (map) established a Kumeyaay Diegueño Indian reservation over 60 miles inland in the most remote high-mountain deserts of San Diego County and Imperial County.
+The unratified TREATY OF SANTA YSABEL 1852 (map) (text PDF) meant to establish a Kumeyaay Diegueño Indian Reservation over 60 miles inland in the most remote, hostile, high-mountain deserts of San Diego County, Riverside County and Imperial County — Mike Connolly's historical map diagram shows very dramatic evidence of the American government's intent to cleanse San Diego of its indigenous population.

 The turn of the 20th century (1900) saw the Kumeyaay survivors psychically and culturally decimated, and impoverished — a world away from the strong, independent people they were prior to the 1800s and European contact.

-Unlike many of the eastern and plains Indians who lost all their aboriginal homelands to the foreign invaders — the Kumeyaay Indians today have retained very small, remote parcels of their ancestral lands — likely because Kumeyaay territory was not invaded until much later, 1776, and there was some undesirable land here to relocate them to.
+Unlike many of the eastern and plains Indians who lost all their tribal homelands to the foreign invaders — the Kumeyaay Indians today have retained very small, remote parcels of their ancestral lands — likely because Kumeyaay territory was not invaded until much later, 1776, and there was some undesirable land here to relocate them to, or rocks for them to hide away and survive the genocide.

 THE 20TH CENTURY — Stories of Perseverance, Survival and Leadership